MicrosoftDocs/VBA-Docs/api/Excel.Series.XValues.md

 ## Example

-This example sets the x values for series one in Chart1 to the range B1:B5 on Sheet1.
+This example sets the x values for series one on Chart1 to the range B1:B5 on Sheet1.

 ```vb